-Donovan is on the faculty of the graduate creative writing program of Virginia Commonwealth University, where he's often served as its Director of Creative Writing, and he is Senior Editor for Blackbird: an online journal of literature and the arts.
+Donovan is Professor of English at Virginia Commonwealth University & teaches in its graduate creative writing program, where he's often served as the Director of Creative Writing, and he's a Founding Editor of Blackbird: an online journal of literature and the arts.

 He holds a Ph.D. from Binghamton University, an M.A. from the University of Utah, and a B.A. from the University of Missouri-Columbia.